-- 7.3 We endorse this approach by commenting, firstly, upon the scope of the regulation making powers in clause 7 and, then upon the provisions for the scrutiny of those regulations in Part 1 of Schedule 7 below. - 7.4 So far as the scope of the regulation making powers is concerned, the House of Lords Committee considered there should be an express provision that the powers should be used only "so far as necessary to adapt the body of EU law to fit the UK's domestic legal framework".
-The bill does not contain any such express provision and the powers conferred are not as restricted as the Committee suggested. - 7.5 The powers conferred by clause 7 are limited to make provision: to prevent, remedy or mitigate (a) any failure of retained EU law to operate effectively or (b) any other deficiency in the retained EU law arising from the withdrawal of the UK from the EU but - what constitutes a failure in the retained EU law to operate effectively is not clear and could be open to argument or subjective opinion (despite the examples of deficiencies in clause 7(2)) because the deficiencies in Clause 7 (2) are not exhaustive nor limited to deficiencies of the same kind. - what provision is made "to prevent, remedy or mitigate" such deficiencies would be whatever the Minister considered appropriate which could be quite wide ranging.
+7.3 We endorse this approach by commenting, firstly, upon the scope of the regulation making powers in clause 7 and, then upon the provisions for the scrutiny of those regulations in Part 1 of Schedule 7 below.

+7.4 So far as the scope of the regulation making powers is concerned, the House of Lords Committee considered there should be an express provision that the powers should be used only "so far as necessary to adapt the body of EU law to fit the UK's domestic legal framework".
+The bill does not contain any such express provision and the powers conferred are not as restricted as the Committee suggested.

+7.5 The powers conferred by clause 7 are limited to make provision: to prevent, remedy or mitigate (a) any failure of retained EU law to operate effectively or (b) any other deficiency in the retained EU law arising from the withdrawal of the UK from the EU but

+- what constitutes a failure in the retained EU law to operate effectively is not clear and could be open to argument or subjective opinion (despite the examples of deficiencies in clause 7(2)) because the deficiencies in Clause 7 (2) are not exhaustive nor limited to deficiencies of the same kind. - what provision is made "to prevent, remedy or mitigate" such deficiencies would be whatever the Minister considered appropriate which could be quite wide ranging.

-The House of Lord's Committee in its Interim Report (3rd Report of session 2017-19) highlighted and reiterated concerns with the delegated powers provisions.
-We draw attention to paragraphs 35-45 of the Interim Report.
-The Government should consider limiting these powers by amending the bill in line with the suggestions by the House of Lords Select Committee, such as by restricting:
+The Government should consider limiting these powers by amending the bill in line with the suggestions by the House of Lords Select Committee, such as to doing what is necessary to ensure that the retained EU law can operate in the domestic law.

-- a. the deficiencies which might be dealt with by the regulations to those of the same kind as those specified in clause 7(2); and - b. what provision might be made by the regulations to what is necessary in order to ensure that the retained EU law can operate effectively in domestic law.